-This downloadable guide for remote oral exams is intended for lecturers who want to switch assessment of their course to a remote oral exam.
-The content is based on educational best practice in oral exams and remote assessment, the possibilities and limitations of the software stipulated for use by TU Delft and the invaluable input of several experienced lecturers at TU Delft who regularly do oral exams, all be it generally not remote.
+This downloadable guide for remote oral exams is intended for lecturers who want to switch the assessment of their course to a remote oral exam.
+The content is based on educational best practices in oral exams and remote assessment, the possibilities and limitations of the software stipulated for use by TU Delft and the invaluable input of several experienced lecturers at TU Delft who regularly do oral exams, all be it generally not remote.

 The guide is written by dr.ir.
 Gillian Saunders-Smits of the faculty of Aerospace Engineering.

 A privacy example: oral exams work with time slots.
 Students can register themselves for your available time slots in Brightspace.
-Setting this up is not totally straight-forward, but needs to be compliant with privacy regulations.
+Setting this up is not totally straightforward, but needs to be compliant with privacy regulations.
 Therefore, you need to create groups with names that represent the timeslots (for example ‘Student 1.
 11 May 9:00’, ‘Student 2.
 11 May, 9:35’).

 Table of contents of the ‘how-to-guide for remote oral exams’

 - Selecting a remote oral exam

 - Which type of remote oral exam fits my course?